 Every day, I create a very detailed checklist of things that need to get done.
 I then prioritize them for morning and afternoon tasks.
 The afternoon tasks can be pushed to the next morning if necessary, but the morning tasks are my must-do that day.

 9- How do you differentiate your business from the competition?

 There are a lot of things that differentiate us from the competition.
 We are a very well-rounded company.
 We offer in-person as well as virtual events.
-We have documents as well to help others with their planning process, coaching calls for those we just need a little bit of planning help.
+We have documents as well to help others with their planning process, and coaching calls for those who just need a little bit of planning help.

 10- What has been your most effective marketing strategy to grow your business?